-A 1973 crime thriller directed by Don Siegel and starring Walter Matthau in the title role, adapted from the novel The Looters by John Reese.
+A 1973 crime thriller film directed by Don Siegel and starring Walter Matthau in the title role, adapted from the novel The Looters by John Reese.

 Following their bungled robbery of a small town bank, Charley Varrick and his friends are surprised to find that they stole considerably more money than they'd anticipated.
-Charley quickly works out that it is laundered mafia money, and that they now not only have to contend with the police, but also the mob, who send a thuggish enforcer named Molly (Joe Don Baker) to exact revenge and recover the money.
-It comes down to a battle of wits between the wily Varrick and the relentless Molly.
+Varrick quickly works out that it is laundered mafia money, and that they now have to contend not only with the police but also the mob, who send a thuggish enforcer named Molly (Joe Don Baker) to exact revenge and recover the money.
+It soon comes down to a battle of wits between the wily Varrick and the relentless Molly.

-Also stars John Vernon as the mob's middle man, and Andrew Robinson as Varrick's hapless associate Harman; both men had appeared in Siegel's Dirty Harry two years earlier.
-Features one of Matthau's best performances (though he reputedly disliked the film) and is now considered a Cult Classic.
+Also in the cast are John Vernon as the mob's middle man, and Andrew Robinson as Varrick's hapless associate Harman; both men had appeared in Siegel's Dirty Harry two years earlier.

 This film provides examples of:

 - Accidental Misnaming: Someone accidentally refers to Molly as "Sally".
 He doesn't take it well.